DIY Repairing Your AC Unit In San Diego

 It’s possible you have too much humidity in your home caused by another issue entirely, such a as a leak or open windows.
 Same Day Heating, Cooling, Plumbing will always check for these issues upon inspection.

 It might sound nice to have your home cooled as quickly as possible, but that’s not what you actually want to happen.
 If your thermostat is shutting off the system before the humid air comes across the cooling coil to dehumidify, this can cause a larger issue.
 Unfortunately, your only options are to replace the unit or add duct to an expanded space in your home, such as your garage or basement.

 2. Leaking Refrigerant

 Many homeowners think you can add refrigerant to a home air conditioning unit like you can with your car, and the issue is fixed.
 But this is not the case.
 If an HVAC contractor is telling you otherwise, it is a scam.
-Talk to Same Day Heating & Air Conditioning about this problem, we can give you the best recommendation based on the size and SEER rating of your unit.
+Talk to Same Day Heating, Cooling, Plumbing about this problem, we can give you the best recommendation based on the size and SEER rating of your unit.
 Want to read more about SEER?
 Scroll below.

 3. Electrical Malfunction